Luxury

 from the first years of the city's founding; and catacombs begun

-in 1546.
+convent, and enter the 1758 La Catedral for a short visit.
 In contrast to the religious structures, the 1735 Torre

 Tagle Palace, with its gorgeous baroque stone doorway and